Kartik-com/IMS/README.md

 ## 🛠️ Installation

 RetailAI is **easy to install, understand, and use**.
 Ideal for both non-tech users and developers.
-(Free for few months only for starting users Refer and earn more months)
+(Free for few months only for starting users.
+Refer and earn more months)

 > *Setup guide will be added soon.*